guillaumeblaquiere/eventsync/README.md

 Where
 * `datetime` is the date of the event reception by the application
 * `eventKey` is the endpoint on which the event has been sent, represented by the eventKey
-* `headers` represents the headers of the event HTTP request.
-It is a map with, as key, the entry, and as value an array of string.
+* `headers` represent the headers of the event HTTP request.
+It is a map with, as key, the entry, and as value an array of strings.
-* `queryParams` represents the query parameters of the event HTTP request.
-It is a map with, as key, the entry, and as value an array of string.
+* `queryParams` represent the query parameters of the event HTTP request.
+It is a map with, as key, the entry, and as value an array of strings.
 * `content` is the body content of the event HTTP request